-Bears, while they may be seen by the keen observer in many parts of the park, are most numerous around Park Headquarters and may be seen at almost any hour of the day foraging in the garbage pit nearby.
+Bears, while they may be seen by the keen observer in many parts of the park, are most numerous around park headquarters and may be seen at almost any hour of the day.
 Excepting a few brown individuals, they are the well-known black variety.